Skip to main content

 What Is HRV, and Why Does It Matter?

 HRV measures the time variation between your heartbeats.
 Unlike your resting heart rate (which counts the number of beats per minute), HRV looks at the subtle fluctuations between those beats.
 A high HRV generally signals good cardiovascular fitness, resilience, and a well-balanced nervous system, while a low HRV can indicate stress, fatigue, or underlying health concerns (Cleveland Clinic).
+You can track your HRV over time using wearables, like our favorite, the Fitbit Charge 6.

 How HRV Connects to Your Nervous System